-M. Stat., PG Dip. in SQC & OR, A Fellow: Specialist Development Program, Subrata Rath is currently heading the SQC & OR unit of Pune unit.
-He has more than 20 years of experience in extensive teaching, training and consultancy in the field TQM, Management Systems, Six Sigma and HRD initiatives in many large business houses in India.
-He has been involved in not less than 50 organisations of various sectors and have guided more than 1000 Six Sigma projects.
+M. Stat., PG Dip. in SQC & OR, a Fellow of Specialist Development Program, Subrata Rath is currently heading the SQC & OR unit of Pune unit.
+He has more than 25 years of experience in extensive teaching, training and consultancy in the field TQM, Management Systems, Six Sigma and HRD initiatives in many large business houses in India.
+He has been involved in not less than 150 organizations of various sectors and have guided more than 2000 Six Sigma projects.

 Indian Statistical Institute

 It is a central government institute, devoted to research, teaching & application of not only statistics and allied sciences, but also the natural sciences, social sciences and their interface with the statistics. it has been accorded the status of an INSTITUTE OF NATIONAL IMPORTANCE, by an Act of Parliament, 1959.
 By virtue of this, It is: an University which is empowered to award degrees such as B. Stat., B. Math, M. Stat., M. Tech, Ph.D. a farm of consultants helping industries both service and manufacturing sectors to enhance business benefits. a central place to promote research along with National and International.
 It is head quartered in Kolkata with centers across India.

 The major objectives of the Institute are -

 - to promote the study and dissemination of knowledge of Statistics, to develop statistical theory and methods, and their use in research and practical applications generally, with special reference to problems of planning of national development and social welfare;

 - to undertake research in various fields of natural and social sciences, with a view to the mutual development of Statistics and these sciences;